 DE filters use diatomaceous earth to filter out the smallest particles from your pool water.
-Diatomaceous earth is a much finer material than sand, so it is able to block much smaller particles from reentering the pool water.
+Diatomaceous earth is much finer than sand, so it can block smaller particles from reentering the pool water.

 Because the particles are so small, you will need to clean the filter more often than a sand filter, and you will need to replace the DE in the filter.

-Here are some of the tools and supplies you will need to clean out your filter:
+Here are some of the essential tools and supplies you will need to clean out your filter: